AsgerJon/WorkToy/SECURITY.md

 ### Immediate Escalation for Critical Vulnerabilities

-If you do not receive a response within 72 hours and believe the issue requires more urgent attention, please contact:
+If you do not receive a response promptly or you believe the issue requires more urgent attention, please contact:

 - **CERT/CC (Computer Emergency Response Team/Coordination Center)** or
   your local equivalent.
 These organizations are equipped to handle severe